 Also be sure not to use the house plant, African violet, which is poisonous!

 The flower remedy is a particularly special preparation which holds many great lessons for us.
 It is for those who have a very pure vision of the way they feel the world should be.
 It is a remedy of the imagination, for promoting and holding a clear and positive vision and returning us to a sense of child-like joy and wonder that can heal despondency and the fatigue caused by living in a challenging world.
-The sweet violet helps us stay centred in the place where love and imagination has the power to manifest physically and create a better world as a result.
+The sweet violet helps us stay centred in the place where love and imagination have the power to manifest physically and create a better world as a result.

 The upper petals are open to give and receive but the perfect gold centre is protected, so the visions held cannot be compromised by the challenges of this world.
 The fine veins running through the petals are like nerves, indicating the extreme sensitivity of the violet personality.
 Their heads seem to hang heavy indicating how weighed down these folk can feel by the suffering they see around them.
 They grow close to the ground indicating how the remedy can help in grounding our dreaming into the here and now and stabilising us when times are tough.
 The large heart shaped leaves unfurl from the centre enabling us to open our hearts to all life’s experiences whilst remaining equanimous, grounded and free.